kuiperzone/PupNet-Deploy/README.md

     echo

-Additionally, you may leverage these so called post-publish operations to perform the actual build operation itself and to populate the `${BUILD_APP_BIN}` directory.
-In principle, you could use this to package the a C++ or Python application, provided that it is satisfactory to package the application and all its associated libraries in a single directory.
+Additionally, you may leverage these so called post-publish operations to perform the actual build operation itself and populate the `${BUILD_APP_BIN}` directory with the output your build process -- whatever that may be.
+In principle, you could use this to package the a C++ or Python application, provided that it is satisfactory that the application and all its associated libraries are contained in a single directory.

 If you do this, you will wish to disable PupNet from calling `dotnet publish`, which can be done by setting `DotnetProjectPath = NONE`.